A genetic counselor could...

 - Who Done It?
 DNA Fingerprinting and Forensics

-Do you have a specific question about a career in Genetics & Genomics that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Genetic Counselor that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - National Society of Genetic Counselors: www.nsgc.org